Sahildk/clinic-website/README.md

-# Dr. Rupa Jaiswal Clinic Website
+# linic Website

-A modern, premium, and fully responsive clinic website built for Dr. Rupa Jaiswal, a General Physician in Kharghar, Navi Mumbai.
+A modern, premium, and fully responsive clinic website built for a General Physician in Kharghar, Navi Mumbai.
 This project uses Next.js 14, Tailwind CSS, and Shadcn UI to deliver a high-performance and visually appealing user experience.

 ![Hero Screenshot](./public/images/hero-bg.png)